MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 This section will briefly mention all of the different customization options you have on this board while assembling.
 More detail on implementing the options are in further sections.

 - **Tactile Buttons:** Pads are included for tactile switches (clicky buttons like the GBA SP) to be installed on the board.
-If using tactile buttons, HASL can be used as the surface finish.
+If using tactile buttons, HASL can be used as the surface finish. <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main/DMGC-IPS-01#optional-tactile-buttons">**See more information on how to install start/select tactiles below**.</a>
 - **Power LED Brightness:** Increase the value of R1 to decrease the brightness of the power LED during normal battery levels.
 Increase the value of R2 to decrease the brightness of the power LED during low battery levels.
 It is suggested to try changing resistances in ~5 kΩ increments.
 - **RGB Backlit Buttons:** If you would like RGB LEDs behind the buttons, you must install LED10-LED17, R9, C2, and U2.
 - **Always-on Single Color Backlit Buttons:** If you only want backlit buttons with non-controllable LEDs, you can omit R9, C2, and U2.
 You must install R22-R29, as well as the discrete 0603 LEDs as detailed in a below section.